 Brazilian Jiu-Jitsu

 Jui-Jitsu originated as a style of street fighting in feudal Japan.
-The Brazilian style of Jiu-Jitsu is very trendy right now for self-defense, especially because it focuses on learning to defend yourself from larger opponents.
+The Brazilian style of Jiu-Jitsu is trendy right now for self-defense, mainly because it focuses on learning to defend yourself from larger opponents.

 Note, however, that there is a big difference between sport BJJ and “street” BJJ.
-There are many rules to follow in BJJ, and they don’t often translate into real-life scenarios where you’d have to defend yourself.
+BJJ has many rules to follow, and they don’t often translate into real-life scenarios where you’d have to defend yourself.
 You also wouldn’t want to spend all that time grappling on the ground when your real goal should be to run to safety.

 Still, there are a lot of useful fighting skills you can learn from BJJ.
-If your goal is self-defense, make sure you find an instructor who focuses on those techniques and not competition tactics.
+If your goal is self-defense, find an instructor who focuses on those techniques, not competition tactics.

 What about Martial Arts for Self-Defense?

 Martial arts is an ART.
-It is not suitable as a self-defense class for women (or men).
+It is an unsuitable self-defense class for women (or men).
 Why?

-The main issue with martial arts is that they focus on highly choreographed moves.
+The main issue with martial arts is their focus on highly choreographed moves.
 These moves look great but aren’t useful in real-life attack situations.
 You will never learn the “dirty” methods like groin kicks in martial arts.
-It’s these dirty methods that get results, especially when dealing with larger attackers.
+These dirty methods get results, especially when dealing with larger attackers.

-Another issue is that martial arts rarely talks about the situations leading up to an attack.
+Another issue is that martial arts rarely discusses the situations leading up to an attack.
 You won’t get any training on situational awareness, de-escalation, or other prevention tactics.

 However, I fully support anyone’s decision to pursue martial arts.
-While it might not be directly effective for self-defense, it can do wonders to improve your self-confidence.
+While it might not be practical for self-defense, it can do wonders to improve your self-confidence.
 That, in turn, can prevent you from becoming a victim in the first place.

 Best Self-Defense Moves